 Therapies to improve communication and social skills

-Improved communication and social understanding can lead to lower anxiety and less challenging behaviour in children with autism spectrum disorder (ASD).
+Improved communication and social understanding can lead to lower anxiety and less challenging behaviour in children and teenagers with autism spectrum disorder (ASD).
 There are many therapies that might help improve your child’s skills in these areas, and help you manage your child’s behaviour.

 Our Parent Guide to Therapies